jacopofar/fleximatcher-rest-interface/README.md

     curl -X DELETE -H "Content-Type: application/json"  -d '' "http://localhost:4567/tags/ingredient_with_amount/ingredient_with_amount_3"

 this deletes the rule.
-An important feature of this service is that you can remove rules at runtime, without restarting it.
+An important feature of this service is that you can remove rules at runtime, without restarting the parser.

-TODO continue from here :)
+Now we have the capability of recognize ingredients among a list of handwritten ones, but there are hundreds of possible ingredients and write them down is boring to say the least.
+Why not use an existing database to match all of them ?

+English WordNet is a lexical database containing, among other things, hypernym/hyponym relationships between English words, for example it knows that *lemon* is an hyponym of *fruit*.
+Fleximatcher allows to define an _external HTTP annotator_, that is an HTTP endpoint which expects a POST with a text and a pattern and returns a list of annotations.
+In [another repository](https://github.com/jacopofar/wordnet-as-a-service) I published exactly that kind of service, conveniently available on the Docker Hub, so let's see how to use it.

+First, let's run the annotator with `docker run --name=worndet_as_a_service -d -p 5679:5679 jacopofar/wordnet-as-a-service`

+You can bind an endpoint to a rule with a PUT

+    curl -X PUT -H "Content-Type: application/json"  -d '{"endpoint":"http://localhost:5679/hypernyms_tagger/12"}' "http://localhost:4567/rules/en-hyp"

+TODO manage the localhost issue with docker, maybe use linking or the Docker 1.12 features

+now the en-hyp rule will refer to the annotations produced by this external service.

 Roadmap
 -------